 Gerry is an enthusiastic wildlife gardener and conservationist,

-currently writing a book about wilding the urban garden in the year of Corona, 2020
+currently writing a book about wilding the urban garden through the year of 2020

 The author talking about the book: